sourcegraph/about/blogposts/announcing-sourcegraph-3.0.md

 published: true
 ---

 Sourcegraph 3.0 is now shipping!
-This release come with *HUGE* improvements so you can search and navigate all your organization's code more quickly, with code intelligence (go-to-definition and find-references) for all languages.
+This release comes with *HUGE* improvements so you can search and navigate all your organization's code more quickly, with code intelligence (go-to-definition and find-references) for all languages.

 What is Sourcegraph?
 Sourcegraph is an open-source, self-hosted, cross-repository code search and navigation tool, with an efficient web interface and "feels-like-native" integration into your code host.
 [Install or upgrade Sourcegraph.](#install-or-upgrade)